CitrineInformatics/gemd-python/README.md

 # GEMD-python
-Python binding for Citrine's nextgen data model, GEMD.
+Python binding for Citrine's data model, GEMD.

 This package provides a framework for storing information about the processes that create materials, the materials themselves, and measurements performed on those materials.